 Sealing Element (Gasket)

 Five Benefits of Grooved Piping System

 A grooved piping system is the most versatile, reliable and economical piping system.
 It is more reliable than a threaded or flanged connection and often results in 2x-4x faster installation.
 The system is designed to work with rolled or grooved pipes.
 Flexible grooved pipe couplings offer the flexiblity needed for vibration dampening or installation in earthquake prone areas.

 1) Cost Saving

-Grooved piping system offers up to 30% cost saving.
-It offers fast assembly in tight system, cleaner system with no welding slag, contamination or hot work permit.
-More predictable cost estimate for contractors resulting in faster and cheaper installation.
+Grooved piping systems offer up to 30% cost savings.
+It offers fast assembly in tight systems, cleaner systems with no welding slag, contamination or hot work permit.
+More predictable cost estimates for contractors, resulting in faster and cheaper installation.

 2) Each Joint is a Union

 Each pipe joint is a flexible joint and removing the couplings allows removal of pipe for easy cleaning, servicing and maintenance.
 It also allows the flexibility to change the piping system and add / remove equipment.